PauloPhagula/site/_posts/2017-01-08-writting-reliable-and-robust-code-with-design-by-contract.md

 conditional checks in the code, that raise exceptions when not met.

-The whole gist of DbC is summarized in the code snippet bellow that exhibits an example of an hypotetical Bank Account object, which as per DbC guidelines must protect it selve from getting into an invalid state.
+The whole gist of DbC is summarized in the code snippet bellow that exhibits an example of an hypothetical Bank Account object, which as per DbC guidelines must protect it self from getting into an invalid state.

 ```python